Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 main :: () {
     pat1 : Patient;        // (1B)
+    // pat1.pe.name = "Johnson"; // can be shortened as:
     pat1.name = "Johnson"; // (2)
+    pat1.disease = "Bronchitis";
     print("Patient is: %\n", pat1); // => Patient is: {{"Johnson"}, "Bronchitis"}

     using pat1;            // (3)